 Your Financial Aid Offer

-Please complete the FAFSA (fafsa.ed.gov) after October 1st to receive your financial aid package.
+Please complete the FAFSA (fafsa.ed.gov).
 Our federal code is 003085.
 If you do not plan to file, please notify your NDC admissions counselor.

 Once NDC processes your FAFSA, we will send you a tentative award letter with your estimated cost of attendance.